 Following the failed Easter Rising, the political leaders of those opposed to British govern over Ireland left Sinn Fein, while those who struggled during Easter week turned out to be the nucleus of the Irish Republican Army.

-Undoubtedly MacNeill’s last-minute action that the Rising be stopped – he had boys bicycling from coast to coast and even publicised this supposed non happening through the Sunday papers – can’t most likely have been undiscovered by Nathan.
+Undoubtedly MacNeill’s last-minute action that the rising be stopped – he had boys bicycling from coast to coast and even publicized this supposed non-happening through the Sunday papers – can’t most likely have been undiscovered by Nathan.
 He must have taken into consideration the possibility that several hot-heads were very likely to disregard this order: he must also have recognized that the wide majority of the Volunteers would breathe a sigh of relief and that the clergy to whom the English have usually associated an overstated political significance in Ireland because of their ubiquity and their noticeable discrepancy from the Anglican clergy in Britain – would assistance MacNeill as well as the bulk of his followers, comfortable with the commitment of future, watered down Home Rule.

 The small amount of extremists could be dealt with – though by no means as simply as the British believed – by the overpowering troops arraigned versus them.
 Hardly any particular measures had been ordered, regardless of Lord Wimborne’s totally justified worries.

 Surely, on Easter Monday, day 1 of the Rising, numerous British officers were at Fairyhouse Races.